alexjoverm/blog/source/_posts/Test-Deeply-Rendered-Vue-js-Components-in-Jest.md

 ## Testing MessageList with Message Component

-To test MessageList with Deep Rendering, we just need to use `mount` instead of `shallow` in the previously created `test/MessageList.test.js`:
+To test MessageList with Deep Rendering, we just need to use `mount` instead of `shallowMount` in the previously created `test/MessageList.test.js`:

 ```javascript
 import { mount } from 'vue-test-utils'